vojtapolasek/vojtux/docs/en/handout.md

 Linux is also commonly used on servers, smartphones, industrial devices, routers, supercomputers, and other computers.

 To make the terminology clear, we use the word _Linux_ to denote the operating system, but also the kernel of the operating system.
-When we say we use Linux, such as Fegora, what we mean is that we use a Linux distribution.
+When we say we use Linux, such as Vojtux, we mean that we use a Linux distribution.
 A Linux distribution is a combination of a Linux kernel, graphical user interface, and pre-installed applications.
 Armed with the knowledge of Linux terminology, let us move on.